-This project was initiated to demonstrate that effective language instruction through synthetic phonics approach using Jolly Phonics Program can further lead towards accelerated reading and writing and solve common issues faced by classroom teachers while teaching reading and writing
+This project was initiated to demonstrate that effective language instruction through synthetic phonics approach using Jolly Phonics Program can further lead towards accelerated reading and writing and solve common issues faced by classroom teachers while teaching reading and writing.

-Principles of Synthetic Phonics Approach
+Principles of Synthetic Phonics Approach:

-Putting the alphabetic code knowledge taught to date and the three core skills to immediate use with cumulative, decodable words, sentences and texts.
+- The explicit and systematic teaching of the alphabetic code (the letter/s- sound correspondence). - A focus on teaching the three core skills of blending for reading, segmenting for spelling and hand writing. - Putting the alphabetic code knowledge taught to date and the three core skills to immediate use with cumulative, decodable words, sentences and texts.